-I'm a programmer from Barcelona specialized in realtime, multimedia, graphics, game and UI development, currently working for Media Molecule in Guildford, UK.
+I'm a programmer from Barcelona, currently working for Media Molecule in Guildford, UK.

 Here you'll find some of my works!
-Not available for any more freelance works, sorry.
+Not available for freelance works at the moment, sorry.

 Find Your Way to Oz is a Chrome experiment based on Disney’s upcoming movie “Oz The Great and Powerful.” made by Unit9, where I collaborated doing some shader and scene compositing work.

 Floralia is the first videogame by Kenshō, a little “just for fun” company created by old demoscene buddy Jorge Fuentes and me.
 It’s a puzzle game for Apple iPhone devices.
 We wanted to create an artistic and relaxing game while having fun making it.
 Guest music by Pitx.

 Made using my own custom C++/OpenGL engine and a few Obj-C lines for linking iOS specific libraries.

 Available on the AppStore

 Development and installation of various programs for the new FC Barcelona Museum, built with Exit de Disseny.